What’s New in Palm Springs

 Yara Hotel – 221 E Sonora Road

 The pool is the heart of Yara—an intimate yet inviting space where you’ll find yourself friendly with those traveling from near and far.
 Lounge on any comfy daybed and vibe with the eclectic tunes.
 The space is neutral in color but lavish in texture.
-No detail has been spared lightly, perfectly accenting the breathtaking Spanish architecture.
+No detail has been spared, perfectly accenting the breathtaking Spanish architecture.

 Yara offers a complimentary breakfast, poolside drink service with a curated natural wine list, premium cocktails, and a boutique selection of beers and seltzers.
 Yara will soon offer an exclusive communal prix fixe chef’s tasting menu with wine pairing for dinner.